 That was when I realized that I had to do something to help her.
-We discovered she had some learning difficulties that was not properly addressed by the school teachers (that’s another post).
+We discovered she had some learning difficulties that were not properly addressed by the school teachers (that’s another post).
 We also taught her how to use her learning style to learn to HER advantage.
 Within a few months, we saw a vast improvement not just in her grades but also her attitude about herself.
 By the end of the year, she had improved so much she was awarded a national award.
 She had gone from a struggling, unmotivated student to the confident, empowered self-learner she is today.

 This post aims to share what learning styles are and the study strategies that the different learners can adopt to improve their academic status.

 We are all born with a unique blend of learning styles – visual, auditory and kinesthetic.
 Some are more dominant than others.
 When you understand your child’s learning style, you will be able to teach your child in a way that he/she can easily understand.
 This means less frustration for all parties involved.

 Learning styles are very easy to identify.
 You can take a simple test by following this link or simply by observing your child.

 When students accessed information through their preferred modality, they demonstrate an increase in their levels of comprehension, motivation, and metacognition, thereby seeing higher success.
 You can further empower them by matching the appropriate learning strategies with the preferred learning modes.

 Visual learners learn best when they see the information in diagrams, pictures, and images.
 They understand instructions better when it is accompanied by a visual aid (drawing or written down).
 People with this learning style learn best by watching.